spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 ### Product option transfer

+{% info_block warningBox "" %}

-`ProductOptionTransfer`, some items may have product option collection attached which also have amounts calculated.
+`ProductOptionTransfer`: some items may have product option collection attached to them which also have amounts calculated.

+{% endinfo_block %}

 | FIELD | DESCRIPTION |
 | --- | --- |